SimpleDataLabsInc/prophecy-docs/docs/low-code-jobs/databricks-jobs.md

 ### Your first Job

 You can create a Job from two places.
-If you're going to schedule only a single Pipeline, the easiest way to build a Job for it is to do it directly from the Pipeline editor screen.
+If you're going to schedule only a single Pipeline, the easiest way to build a Job for it is to do it direcfnrjmgntkgnktengltnbtly from the Pipeline editor screen.
 This way your Job is automatically initialized with the Pipeline you create it from.

 ![Databricks Job Creation From Pipeline](img/databricks-job-creation-from-pipeline.png)